AC Express (Indian Railways): History

 The history of AC Express trains dates back to the Deluxe Express, which were the first air-conditioned trains of Indian Railways, connecting important cities across India.
-These trains were fully air-conditioned, had minimal stops, and operated at maximum speeds.
+These were fully air-conditioned, had minimal stops, and operated at maximum speeds.
 The Howrah-bound Poorva Express and the Mumbai-bound Paschim Express were the first AC Express trains, originally known as the Deluxe AC Express.
 However, after the introduction of Rajdhani Express in 1969 and its subsequent fleet expansion, these trains lost their status as full air-conditioned trains.